airnandez/sw-lsst-eu/docs/installation.rst

 .. important::

-    Please note that on both Linux and macOS **you must mount the file system on the directory** ``/cvmfs/sw.lsst.eu`` because the LSST software is specifically built and packaged to be delivered under this path.
-The software won't work if relocated under another path.
+    Please note that on both Linux and macOS **you must mount the file system on the directory** ``/cvmfs/sw.lsst.eu`` because the LSST software is specifically built and packaged to be used under this path.
+The software won't work when relocated under another path.

 .. _troubleshooting: